 Your ticket gives you the following access to these Museum Properties:

-- Interpretive Center – includes interactive exhibits
+- Interpretive Center – A timeline of Mark Twains life and includes interactive exhibits

 - Boyhood Home Gift Shop – the original museum, the 1937 stone building built by the WPA